 13. The Mob Museum

-.
 Located in downtown Vegas, this spot is full of exhibits and displays that spill secrets you can only begin to imagine.
-May we also suggest augmenting your experience by dining at one of downtown's legendary old-school eateries like Vic & Anthony's Steakhouse or Hugo's Cellar ?
-At these classic venues, every lady gets a rose to accompany her mouthwatering meal -- a good reason to check them out in my book!
+Why not augment your experience by dining at one of downtown's legendary old-school eateries like Vic & Anthony's Steakhouse or Hugo's Cellar ?
+At these classic venues, every lady gets a rose to accompany her mouthwatering meal - a good reason to check them out in my book!

 14. CSI: The Experience

 So you want to be a forensic detective for the morning?
 You're in luck!
 Get out of the sun, head to the MGM Grand, and immerse yourself in CSI: The Experience.
 You'll work your way through three simulated crime scenes, evaluating evidence and doing your best David Caruso squint (sunglasses not included).